nbendriem/STAT545-HW-bendriem-nathan/STAT545HW2/Answers_to_HW02.md

 # Use Filter, Select, and Piping

+I started this part of by graphing a boxplot of every country vs the life Expectancy for those countries.

 ```r
 ggplot(gapminder, aes(x= country, y= lifeExp)) + geom_boxplot(colour = "red",) + labs(x= "", y= "Life Expectancy") + ggtitle("Boxplot of Life Expectancy vs. Year")